nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >
 >5.
 Note that the examples for adding a new item and increasing the quantity of an existing item are related!
 >
 >6.
-Avoid using uppercase letters!
+Avoid using upper case letters!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **1.
 Example of usage(add a new item)**: